 and that of the National Library.

-the youngest daughter , Guiseppina, who married the 5th Marquis di Gnien-is-Sultan and produced a daughter, who is the present Countess of
+the youngest daughter, Guiseppina, who married the 5th Marquis di Gnien-is-Sultan and produced a daughter, who

-Countess of Beberrua. , married in 1956 to Joseph Deguara and have three
+Countess of Beberrua, married in 1956 to Joseph Deguara and had three

 Deguara Caruana Gatto is the eldest son and